s3rvac/retdec-python/README.rst

     decompilation.wait_until_finished()
     decompilation.save_hll_code()

-or you can use the built-in tools for stand-alone decompilations:
+or you can use the provided script for stand-alone decompilations:

 .. code-block:: text

-    $ python -m retdec.tools.decompiler -k YOUR-API-KEY file.exe
+    $ decompiler -k YOUR-API-KEY file.exe
     v23bmYb67R
     ----------